Plants that flower in August

 Sunflowers

 Sunflowers aren't just yellow - they range in colour from deep russet to pale lemon.
-Some, such as 'American Giant', grow very tall and have huge flowers; others, such as 'Choco Sun', are more dwarf.
+Some, such as 'American Giant', grow very tall and have huge flowers; others, such as 'Choco Sun', are more compact.
 Sow seeds in May.

 Alstroemeria